khatrpaw/Intel_interview_Assignment/README.md

                This will add home as a folder in root.subFolder array. <br>
                I am also trying to check whether if the path is correct or not by checking the if the subFolder of root contains the folders <br>
                for eg:  if give input is add /datasets/image <br>
-               it will give print "No folder namd 'datasets' is found" becuase root has no subFolder as ss.
+               it will give print "No folder namd 'datasets' is found" becuase root has no subFolder as datasets.
 So we need to create the first the folder datasets and then folder image <br>

         add /home <br>
         add /home/datasets <br>
         add /sys <br>
         add /home/datasets/annotations <br>

+	add/home/add/home/info.txt <br>
 	.... <br>
   </p>
   <p>
   2.View the root folder :  <B>view </B>